ckiplab/ckiptagger/README.md

 Please see:

 Peng-Hsuan Li, Tsu-Jui Fu, and Wei-Yun Ma.
-2019.
-[Remedying BiLSTM-CNN Deficiency in Modeling Cross-Context for NER](https://arxiv.org/abs/1908.11046). arXiv preprint arXiv:1908.11046 (To appear in AAAI 2020).
+2020.
+Why Attention?
+Analyze BiLSTM Deficiency and Its Remedies in the Case of NER.
+In Proceedings of the Thirty-Third AAAI Conference on Artificial Intelligence ([AAAI](https://aaai.org/ojs/index.php/AAAI/article/view/6338)/[arXiv](https://arxiv.org/abs/1908.11046)).

 ## LICENSE